greenwichdn/AIGC/data/nlu.md

 - I just feel like giving all up
 - I just feel so stressful about my job
 - And the most annoying thing is my boss, aww so stressful
+- My life is a mess
+- I feel that my parents never wanted to support me
+- I just feel so stressful about my job
+- Okay, I'm gonna try it then

 ## intent:thanks
 - Thanks for your help